BardOfCodes/geolipi/README.md

 3. (mid-left) Batched Execution of expressions - speedy data generation.
 4. (lower) Parameter Optimization for a 3D target shape.
 5. (bottom) Parameter Optimization for 2D shapes.

+This repository acts as the backbone for some other DSLs: SplitWeave, CISL

 ## Important: Research Code - Use at your own risk